Board of Supervisors

 District Board members serve three year terms, two Supervisors are appointed by the Commissioner of the Department of Agriculture, Conservation & Forestry and three Supervisors are elected.
 Our Associate Supervisors provide additional support to the Board and Staff but do not have voting privileges.

-Bill Bamford is from Cape Elizabeth, where he currently operates Maxwell's Farm with his wife Lois and two of their four children.
+Bill Bamford is from Cape Elizabeth, where he operated Maxwell's Farm with his family.
 Bill believes that soil and water conservation is a huge concern for our world and our country, Bill wants to to pass on that taking care of our soil and water resources is important and we need to leave our resources in a better state than we found them for future generations.

 Jack joined the District in 1976.
 Jack and his family operate Flaherty’s Family Farm in Scarborough, a 285-acre operation specializing in freshly grown produce, flowers, and other local products.
 He has been a District cooperator since 1976 and served his first term as a Supervisor on the District Board in 1979.
 Jack has a strong commitment to improving soil health and water quality and has installed many conservation practices on his farm adjacent to Scarborough Marsh.
 Jack is a member of the Cumberland County Farm Bureau, Maine State Greenhouse Growers Association, American Legion, and the Maine Small Fruits and Vegetable Growers Association.